 Remodel Cost by Type of Bathroom

-Because size is such a significant determiner of cost, here’s a breakdown of the estimated cost to remodel or renovate bathroom types and how long remodels typically take to complete.
+Because size is such a significant factor in the cost of a bathroom remodel, here’s a breakdown of the estimated price to remodel or renovate bathroom types and how long remodels typically take to complete.
 The total cost usually ranges from $100–$200 per square foot.

 In addition to your bathroom’s size, the areas you choose to renovate and your selected materials can go a long way in determining the final price tag.
 The most expensive material costs are the wet area, bathroom vanity, countertops, and tiling.